CDRH/data_african_poetics/docs/airtable.md

 BASE_ID=app**************
 API_KEY=key**************
 ```
 Run `python3 scripts/airtableExport/airtable_to_csv.py`.
 You may need to first run `pip3 install requests`.
-The json export from Airtable will be in `scripts/airtableExport/json` and the generated csv files will be in `scripts/airtableExport/csv`.
-Copy any files that you want to ingest into `source/csv`.
+The json export from Airtable will be in `scripts/airtableExport/json` and the generated csv files will be in `scripts/airtableExport/csv` and `source/csv` (the latter containing the tables that will be ingested by Datura).
 The repo is currently set up to ingest news items, commentaries, works, events, and people (poets).

 Create and edit `private.yml` and `public.yml` as needed to establish the elasticsearch and API connections.